jordanjhoff/poolhouse/README.md

-This is a Next.js afternoon project to handle a local elo system.
-Written in ts and js, using node.js
+This is a Next.js afternoon project to handle a local ELO system at a pool house.
+It manages an ELO system and follows FIDE (chess) rankings for calculating user ELO with a variable K factor.
+Has leaderboards for statistic tracking.